rchain/architecture-docs/contracts/contract-design.rst

 The COMM rule implies the successful communication of a message over a channel.
 The reader may remember that successful communication of a message over a channel constitutes a verifiable transaction.
 In fact, **a reduction is a transaction** precisely because it verifies that a resource has been accessed and altered.
 As a result, **the number of reductions performed corresponds to the units of atomic computation performed, which are fundamentally tethered to the number of transactions committed to a block.** This correspondence ensures that all platform computation is indiscriminately quantifiable.

 Another implication of being able to investigate the internal structure of a name is that channels may encapsulate yet more channels.
 Though they are very light in an atomic sense, when channels possess internal structure, they may function as data stores, data structures, and provably unbounded queues of arbitrary depth.
 In fact, in almost all implementations, a contract’s persistent storage will consist of state value stored in a :code:`state` channel which takes requests to :code:`set` and :code:`get` a :code:`newValue`.
 We will demonstrate the wide-sweeping implications of internal structure on channels in the section on namespaces.

-For details, see A Reflective Higher-Order Calculus and Namespace Logic: A Logic for a Reflective Higher-Order Calculus.
+For further details, see `A Reflective Higher-Order Calculus`_ and `Namespace Logic - A Logic for a Reflective Higher-Order Calculus`_.

+.. _A Reflective Higher-Order Calculus: http://www.sciencedirect.com/science/article/pii/S1571066105051893
+.. _Namespace Logic - A Logic for a Reflective Higher-Order Calculus: http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.95.9601

 Behavioral Types
 ----------------------------------------------------